frankgiordano/PlatformTracker/README.md

       Adding a Chronology entry to an Incident.

 Each of the above notification is sent to a distribution set within the Incident's Email RCPT dropdown field.

+For adding a Chronology entry, the system will also check for each of the Incident's Product distribution if set.

+For instance, for an Incident it can contain one or more associated products.
+In the plattrk.properties file, it may contain the product's ShortName entry set to a list of one or more email addresses separated by a comma.
+At this time, the product entry needs to be manually added whenever a new product has been defined and requested to have a set of users associated with it for notifications.

 An email notification can be sent when no particular actions occur.
 This occurs when an Incident in OPEN status is left untouched within a timeframe.

 For the following timeframes, an email notification will be sent on any OPEN Incident EVERY: